lolyhop/gnn-wiki-project/README.md

 ]
 ```

 From each category, we fetched the full list of member pages and **randomly sampled 30 articles**.
-These served as our seed nodes — diverse, distributed centers from which our graph would grow.
+These became our seed nodes — diverse, distributed centers from which our graph would grow.

 ## 2. Crawling the Graph